 Sure, it could factor in specific nutritional goals, but it’s also built with the intention of fitting in with the rest of your life rather than constructing your life around your meals.

 The level of planning involved can also vary.
-Many people learn how to make a meal plan for a weekly basis, since fresh veggies, fruits, meats, and other products may not have a long shelf life, but whether your preference and capacity for advance planning includes a few days or a few weeks, meal planning can work for you.
+Many people learn how to make a meal plan on a weekly basis since fresh veggies, fruits, meats, and other products may not have a long shelf life, but whether your preference and capacity for advance planning includes a few days or a few weeks, meal planning can work for you.

-(Btw, if you’re looking for some help to track those meals you’ve worked so hard to plan, why not take our SIMPLE quiz?
-Our food tracker will help you stay accountable, and if you’re into intermittent fasting, we’ll get you up and running with that too.)
+The bottom line is that it’s a much more customizable and personalized way of developing ideas for meals that accommodate your and your family’s individual needs.(By the way, if you’re looking for some help to track those meals you’ve worked so hard to plan, why not take our Simple quiz?
+Our food tracker will help you stay accountable, and if you’re into intermittent fasting, we’ll get you up and running with that, too.)

 So, why meal plan?